-- The calendar year deductible is \$500 per person.
-Under a Self Only enrollment, the deductible is considered satisfied and benefits are payable for you when your covered expenses applied to the calendar year deductible for your enrollment reach \$500.
-Under a Self Plus One enrollment, the deductible is considered satisfied and benefits are payable for you and one other eligible family member when the combined covered expenses applied to the calendar year deductible for your enrollment reach \$1,000.
-Under a Self and Family enrollment, the deductible is considered satisfied and benefits are payable for all family members when the combined covered expenses applied to the calendar year deductible for family members reach \$1,000. - All individual deductible amounts will count toward the family deductible but an individual will not have to pay more than the individual deductible.
-The full family deductible must be met for the plan benefits to apply for the entire family. - This benefit plan contains a Per Occurrence Deductible that applies to certain Covered Health Services.
-This Per Occurrence Deductible must be met prior to and in addition to the Annual Deductible.
-Example: If you have services in network and the billed amount is \$80 and the provider has agreed through his contract with us to accept \$60 and you have not met your deductible you must pay \$60.
-We will apply this \$60 to your deductible.
-We will begin paying benefits once the remaining portion of your calendar year deductible has been satisfied. - Note: If you change plans during open season, you do not have to start a new deductible under your old plan between January 1 and the effective date of your new plan.
+- The in-network individual calendar year deductible is \$500 for a Self Only and \$1,000 for a Self Plus One or Self and Family enrollment.
+The out-of-network deductible is \$1,000 for a Self Only enrollment and \$2,000 for a Self Plus One or Self and Family enrollment.
+Under a Self Only enrollment, the in-network deductible is considered satisfied and benefits are payable for you when your covered expenses applied to the calendar year deductible for your enrollment reach \$500.
+Under a Self Plus One or Self and Family enrollment, the in-network deductible is considered satisfied and benefits are payable for all family members when the combined covered expenses applied to the calendar year deductible reach \$1000. - We also have separate deductible for certain Covered Health Services.
+These are called "Per Occurrence Deductibles".
+The Per Occurrence Deductible must be met prior to and in addition to the Annual Deductible - Note: If you change plans during open season, you do not have to start a new deductible under your old plan between January 1 and the effective date of your new plan.
 If you change plans at another time during the year, you must begin a new deductible under your new plan.